A Designer's Beginning

 Then the company I was working for closed.
 A colleague of mine mentioned Fire Mountain.
 Lo and behold, they were looking for an experienced copywriter.
 I started work three weeks later, hence combining my love of writing with my love of beading.

 That was in April of 2006.
 Being surrounded by jewelry-making supplies and writing about them all day re-ignited my love of beading to the point where I'm now designing pieces I never knew I was capable of creating, including a necklace design that was featured in Bead Unique magazine.
 I am also the wedding resource editor as well as a copywriter.
 In addition to writing about jewelry-making products, I study current wedding trends, design jewelry to fit these trends and write project instructions to accompany each design.
-I also compile the online wedding fashion forecast with up-to-the-minute wedding styles and design ideas.
+I also compile the online wedding jewelry-making trends with up-to-the-minute wedding styles and design ideas.

 My freelance jewelry-making days served their purpose at the time, allowing me the freedom and flexibility to work from home during my son's formative years.
 They also boosted my self-confidence and stimulated my creativity to a new level that has served me well in the years since.
 The thrill of talking to strangers I see wearing jewelry I've designed, and seeing the joy in their faces when I introduced myself as the designer, is the best feeling in the world.